agre1981/MVP/README.md

 There are many patterns for separating view and logic (MVC, MVP, MVVM or even MVP-VM).
 Comparison is not subject of the article and i just note main advantages of MVP:
 * MVP is very simple pattern.
-* MVP allows testing more than other patterns and tests are more clear.
+* MVP allows to test more than other patterns and tests are more clear.

 Classical MVP is too abstract pattern.
 Real implementation generally has more than 3 participants.
 This article is practical guide for using and testing of MVP.